-The small square takes its name from the flour storehouse that stood here.
+The small square takes its name from the flour storehouse that stood there.
 Its main sight is the Pima Palace, built after the 1667 earthquake.
-Though baroque in conception and with a 16m long balcony on the stylish consoles, it also has renaissance features such as the first-floor terrace standing on two archivolts and decorated with family coat-of-arms.
-The Pima family was one of the oldest and most notable in Kotor producing several poets during the renaissance and baroque ages.
+Though baroque in conception and with a 16m long balcony on the stylish consoles, it also has renaissance features such as the first-floor terrace standing on two archivolts and decorated with a family coat-of-arms.
+The Pima family was one of the oldest and most notable in Kotor producing several poets during the Renaissance and Baroque ages.
 However, the most important family in the city at that time was Buća.
-Their power lasted almost 200 years and whose gothic palace stood facing the Pima Palace.
+Their power lasted almost 200 years and their gothic palace stood facing the Pima Palace.
 In time the Buća became poorer and after the 1667 earthquake could not rebuild their home and instead had to split it into three separate homes, the way it still stands today.

 ST TRYPHON'S CATHEDRAL